What is Vitiligo?

 There are a number of natural ingredients from foods and plants that support your skin, such as those in Sunsafe Rx.
 These ingredients have been shown to help fight the effects of exposure to the elements.
 This is important for someone who doesn’t have the normal protection provided by melanin.
 This support is also useful for anyone undergoing any type of light therapy.
 By taking a Sunsafe Rx capsule daily, you will be continuously supporting your skin (and eyes) and promoting your defenses against the adverse effects of the environment.

 How to Prevent Vitiligo

 For those who develop vitiligo, it is important to note that the condition is in no way life threatening.
-It does, however, tend to bring with it a sense of lowered self-esteem and self-confidence because of the diseases’ unappealing affect on the skin.
-While there are treatments that can be implemented in the form of surgery and medication, there is no real cure; treatments may take a long time to work effectively and there is no guarantee that vitiligo will not reappear.
+It does, however, tend to bring with it a sense of lowered self-esteem and self-confidence because of the disease’s unappealing effect on the skin.
+While there are some extreme treatments that can be implemented, in the form of surgery and medication, there is no real cure; treatments may take a long time to work and only provide modest results.